HasanChinthaka/Vue_JS_CRUD_APP/README.md

 Vue Js CRUD Application
 ---
 This application was created by using Vue.Js-3 and Laravel-11.
 Vue.Js-3 and Bootstrap-5 were used for the front end and Laravel-11 was used for the API(back end).
 And MySQL is used as the database.
-Using this application, you can add, edit/update, and delete data.<br><br>
+Using this application, you can add, edit/update, and delete data.<br>
-Demo Link -

 Technology & Tools
 ---